-(From 2011) Christendom has been around for 34 years and we have grown quite a bit since our first class of 26 students, 5 faculty members, and a rented facility with $50,000 in the bank.
-We now have 400 undergraduate students, 100 graduate students, 35+ faculty members, three beautiful campuses (Front Royal, Alexandria, and Rome), and a decent sized endowment of about $9M.
-Our campus is worth about $34M and we have paid for it all but about $1M.
+Christendom has been around for 36 years and we have grown quite a bit since our first class of 26 students, 5 faculty members, and a rented facility with $50,000 in the bank.
+We now have 440 undergraduate students, 100 graduate students, 35+ faculty members, four beautiful campuses (Front Royal, Alexandria, Donegal, and Rome), and a decent sized endowment of about $10M.
+Our campus is worth about $35M and we have paid for it all but about $1M.
 We do not rely on any Federal funds or financial assistance so we raise money from generous benefactors each year to aid our day-to-day operational needs, our future building campaigns, our financial aid fund, and all other expenses.

 All this being said, in today’s crazy financial climate, you can never truly say that you are “too big to fail.”
 But at the same time, we can honestly say that by staying the size that we are, leveraging technology, and managing our income, expenses, and donations properly, we can foresee a long and prosperous future, by the Grace of God.